Brooklyn Dodgers: Move to California

 Meanwhile, Giants owner Horace Stoneham was having similar difficulty finding a replacement for his team's antiquated home stadium, the Polo Grounds.
-Stoneham was considering moving the Giants to Minneapolis, but was persuaded instead to move them to San Francisco, ensuring that the Dodgers had a National League rival closer than St. Louis.
-So the two arch-rival teams, the Dodgers and Giants, moved out to the West Coast together after the 1957 season.
+Unlike O'Malley, Stoneham did not engage in a serious effort to identify a location for a replacement for the Polo Grounds.
+Stoneham was considering moving the Giants to Minneapolis but was persuaded instead to move them to San Francisco, ensuring that the Dodgers had a National League rival closer than St. Louis.
+So, the two arch-rival teams, the Dodgers and Giants, moved out to the West Coast together after the 1957 season.